-The next time you are reclining in your dentist’s chair, you should know that when you’re opening your mouth wide, your dentist is looking at more than just your teeth – and you should be thankful.
+The next time you are reclining in your dentist’s chair, you should know that when you open your mouth wide, your dentist is looking at more than just your teeth – and you should be thankful.

 Dentists can tell a lot about your overall health when they examine your mouth during a regular dental exam because your oral health is the gateway to your overall health.

 To trained dental professionals who are familiar with their patients, gingivitis, breath that smells a certain way, eroding enamel, increased infections or easy-to-bleed gums can be signs of bigger problems.